 The Conservative win has provided some near-term economic clarity, as the UK will finally leave the EU and public sector net investment will increase back to historically high levels.
 We believe markets will begin to anticipate a Boris ‘boom-let’.
 This would tend to support higher gilt yields (the UK is one of the most expensive government bond markets we cover) and a stronger pound.
 However, we feel the rally will be limited, due to the potential for a swift post-Brexit transition to further uncertainty about the UK’s future trading relationship with the EU.

-To limit the impact of the election outcome on the portfolio, the Diversified Income Fund was positioned with relatively low weights in UK domestic assets, and overseas positions were mostly hedged back to sterling.
+To limit the impact of election uncertainty on the portfolio, we positioned relatively low weights in UK domestic assets and sterling.

 Simon Brazier - Co-Head of Quality

 We expect an initial bounce as the market reacts positively to greater political certainty, particularly with regards to Brexit.
 Sterling is likely to appreciate further amid this initial optimism, benefiting smaller more domestically focused companies relative to their larger more globally diversified peers.

 The market had already started to price in a Conservative majority, which may limit the size of any short-term gains, and in reality ‘getting Brexit done’ only applies to the Withdrawal Agreement.
 Far greater uncertainty still exists around a trade agreement, where the risk of ‘no deal’ remains, particularly given Boris Johnson’s stated aim of a deal by the end of 2020 or leaving without one.
 We believe business investment is likely to remain weak amid this ongoing uncertainty.
 With consumption growth constrained by a record-low savings ratio, the UK economy is still vulnerable in the longer term.